collocations.org

 oral

-Oral history enables us to take account of those many aspects of history that are not recorded in documents.
+Oral history provides an account of those aspects of people's experience that are not recorded in documents.

-art, church, cultural, economic, human, literary, military, political, social, etc.
+art, church, cultural, economic, literary, military, political, social, etc.

 piece